iloveyein/mnist/README.md

 sta414 assignment

-its kind of messy, but mostly it should work. refer to the pdf made in rmarkdown for the theory/derivations
+its kind of messy, but mostly it should work

+for me : clean up a lot and do a small and short write up/demo